sublimehq/sublime_text/README.md

-# Please Note
+# Sublime Text Bug and Issue Tracker

+- Before writing a new issue, **[search for it](https://github.com/SublimeTextBugs/Issues/search?q=&type=Issues)** please, to check if it is already reported. **Please fill bug reports**, we encourage you to log properly every bug you found.
 - This repository is for **Sublime Text Core** bugs.
-For language-specific issues "Default Packages" See: https://github.com/SublimeTextBugs/DefaultPackages/issues
+For language-specific issues("Default Packages") See: https://github.com/SublimeTextBugs/DefaultPackages/issues

-# Sublime Text Bug and Issue Tracker

-Before writing a new issue, **[search for it](https://github.com/SublimeText/Issues/search?q=&type=Issues)** please, to check if it is already reported. **Please fill bug reports**, we encourage you to log properly every bug you found.

-This is a bug tracker run by the community.
+- This is a bug tracker run by the community.
 For the inital idea, read this forum thead: http://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.

 ## The issue list

-Head straight to https://github.com/SublimeText/Issues/issues for a list of all issues or click `Issues` in the navigation bar above.
+Head straight to https://github.com/SublimeTextBugs/Issues/issues for a list of all issues or click `Issues` in the navigation bar above.

 ## Before creating a new issue